 Who can you speak to about a hair transplant?

-HairPalace’s expert team performs hair transplants using the latest FUE2 technique.
+HairPalace’s expert team uses the latest FUE2 hair transplant technique.
 We can restore hair across the scalp safely and effectively, to achieve natural results.

 Here are the first signs of baldness: hair starts to fall out; hairline recedes; scalp becomes more visible through hair; bald spots appear at random; hair takes more time to grow than usual; flaking or itchiness on the scalp.

 You have a 25% chance of losing some of your hair before you turn 30 years old.
 Around half of all men experience visible hair loss by age 50, and two-thirds are bald or have pattern baldness by 60.
 Hair loss becomes more common the older you get, though it can be difficult to accept at any age.

 When your hairline recedes onto your scalp and creates an M-shaped hairline or widow’s peak, you may be going bald.
 An M-shape makes the hairline look more defined and eliminates the youthful hairline’s curves.
 A widow’s peak features a V-shaped mass of hair in a lower position than the rest of the hairline.

 Baldness usually starts in the hairline, and the hairline will take on a noticeable M-shape.
 This begins close to the temples and crown in most cases.
 The hair typically begins thinning rather than falling out entirely.